xmake-io/xmake-docs/guide/configuration.md

 #### MingW Toolchain

-Compiling with the mingw toolchain is actually cross-compilation, but because this is more commonly used, xmake specifically adds a mingw platform to quickly handle compilation using the mingw toolchain.
+Compiling with the mingw toolchain is actually cross-compilation, but because this is more commonly used, Xmake specifically adds a mingw platform to quickly handle compilation using the mingw toolchain.

-Therefore, xmake's toolchain detection for mingw will be more perfect.
+Therefore, Xmake's toolchain detection for mingw will be more perfect.
 Under macos, basically even the sdk path does not need to be configured, and can be directly detected, only need to switch to the mingw platform to compile.

 ```bash
 $ xmake f -p mingw